JasonChen9/flash_attention_inference/README.md

 # Flash Attention Inference
 Performance of the C++ interface of flash attention and flash attention v2 in large language model (LLM) inference scenarios.
 The calculation expression is as follows, where the precision of tensor Q, K, V and O is FP16.
-Remove redundant code from flash attention that has nothing to do with inference, such as backward, dropout and bf16 etc.
+Remove redundant code from flash attention that has nothing to do with inference, such as backward, dropout, bf16 and torch dependencies, so you can easily integrate flash attention into LLM inference programs.
 ```
 O = Softmax(Q * K^T) * V
 ```